 The hall has been a listed building since 1972.

-In 1993, a fire destroyed the interior, necessitating extensive renovation.
+In 1993, a fire destroyed the interior, making extensive renovation necessary.

-In 2014, the faded frescoes by artists Franz Heinrich Gref and Gustav Nida-Rümelin on the main façade of the market hall were professionally restored.
+In 2014, the faded frescoes by the artists Franz Heinrich Gref and Gustav Nida-Rümelin on the main facade of the market hall were professionally restored.